mbaumer/us_hep_funding/docs/_states/AK.md

   2014  Copper River Information Technology, LLC         3,944  Mini And Micro Computer Control Devices
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $1,460,723 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $1,852,072 </b>in NSF MPS grants.
 ```
   Year  Institution                       Amount ($)
 ------  ------------------------------  ------------
+  2019  University Of Alaska Anchorage       148,149
+  2019  University Of Alaska Fairbanks       243,200
   2018  University Of Alaska Anchorage       239,086
   2017  University Of Alaska Anchorage        63,294
   2017  University Of Alaska Fairbanks       239,583